Understanding Life Insurance Medical Exams in Canada

 If you feel safe waiting a few months before signing up for your life insurance policy, you can make changes that will result in huge savings, as well as improvements in your health.
 Eating fruits and vegetables and exercising can make a huge impact on your health in just a few weeks or months.
 If you are near the border of obesity, diabetes, or hypertension, it is worth a few months of committing to a health regimen to improve your health and get your premiums down.

-24 hours before your life insurance medical exam
+24 hours before your exam

 Most of the tests conducted in a life insurance medical exam are looking for long-term problems.
 The best thing you can do is try not to be stressed.